Vaksdal Municipality: Geography

 The municipality is mountainous, and stretches along both sides of the Veafjorden with adjacent valleys.
 It includes part of the island Osterøy.
 The Kallestadsundet Bridge connects the mainland of Vaksdal to the island of Osterøy.
 In the north, it includes the valleys of Eksingedalen and Bergsdalen, with its borders extending into the mountains.
+The highest point in the municipality is the 1264.43 m tall mountain Skjerjavasshovden in the northern part of the municipality.
 Major lakes in the municipality include Askjelldalsvatnet and Skjerjavatnet.